 The diagram shows how TCP focuses on establishing a secure connection for better communication, but UDP focuses on the speed of data transfer.

-TCP is Best Suited For:
+TCP is Best For:

 1. Web Browsing